strimzi/proposals/prevent-broker-scale-down-if-contains-partition-replicas.md

 # Prevent scale down of the brokers if they contain partition replicas

 This proposal is about adding the mechanism for preventing the scale down of the brokers in the cluster if one or more partition replicas are hosted on it.
-In the future also, when we introduce the automatic re-balancing when scaling up/down the Kafka Cluster ([proposal](https://github.com/strimzi/proposals/pull/57)), this mechanism would helpful to prevent any data loss when we are scaling down the brokers when they have some partition replicas assigned to them.
+In the future also, when we introduce the automatic re-balancing when scaling up/down the Kafka Cluster, this mechanism would helpful to prevent any data loss when we are scaling down the brokers when they have some partition replicas assigned to them.

 ## Current situation